 FLAT FEE COMPANY TAXATION: Hungarian corporate tax is levied at a flat rate of 10%, making it a highly attractive jurisdiction from a taxation perspective.

-Golden Visas gives you access to some of the EU’s most acclaimed investor residency programmes.
-We specialise in both Golden Visa Programmes and residency by investment programmes, and work with the finest investment emigration specialists in the country.
+Golden Visas gives you access to some of the EU’s most acclaimed investor residency programs.
+We specialise in both Golden Visa Programs and residency by investment programmes, and work with the finest investment emigration specialists in the country.